What State is Harrisburg In?

 Harrisburg is also the site of the Pennsylvania Farm Show, which takes place every January.
 It is the largest indoor agriculture exposition in the United States.
 The show includes an amusement park and concert series.
 Its location makes it easy to visit Hersheypark and Gettysburg National Military Park.

 Harrisburg has a typical mid-Atlantic climate.
 The area receives generous rainfall in most months.
-The hottest month is July, and the driest is February.
+July is the hottest month, and February is the driest.

-Harrisburg is located near several metropolitan areas, including Philadelphia and Washington D.C., which are less than four hours away by car.
-It is also a convenient location to visit Gettysburg National Military Park, Hersheypark, and the Amish countryside.
+Harrisburg is located near several metropolitan areas, including Philadelphia and Washington D.C., less than four hours away by car.
+It is also convenient for visiting Gettysburg National Military Park, Hersheypark, and the Amish countryside.

 The town's architecture is rich in historical significance.
 Harrisburg has several National Historic Districts.
 In addition, the city has multiple Architectural Conservation Overlay Districts.
 The city is also known for its numerous National Historic Landmarks.

-Harrisburg's population declined dramatically during the 1960s and 1970s.
-This fueled the growth of suburbs.
-The city experienced a significant flood in 1972.
-This also resulted in the construction of the Capital Red Rose Corridor, a proposed rail line linking Harrisburg with Lancaster.
+Harrisburg's population declined dramatically during the 1960s and 1970s, fueling the growth of suburbs.
+The city experienced a significant flood in 1972, which also resulted in the construction of the Capital Red Rose Corridor, a proposed rail line linking Harrisburg with Lancaster.

 The city was forced to file for bankruptcy in October 2011.
-A state-appointed receiver took charge of the city's finances.
-He blamed the city's corrupt creditors and political cronies for the city's financial crisis.
+A state-appointed receiver took charge of its finances.
+He blamed the city's corrupt creditors and political cronies for its financial crisis.

 Share This Article on Social Media